May 31- June 2. 2019. Pécs, Hungary

 LGBTQAI+ youth face rejection from their families and wider communities, particularly often: besides being rejected because of their sexual orientation or gender identity, they often become victims of violence at home, in the school, at the workplace and in other institutions.
 Many hide their identities and preferences and become invisible for their environment and the wider society as well.
 Clashes between identities and the Roma traditions’ restrictive gender roles place Roma LGBTQAI+ young people in the intersection of different systems of discrimination.
 LGBTQAI+ movements do not represent ethnic minorities’ needs in an inclusive and adequate way and Roma movements fail to secure visibility for their LGBTQAI+ members.
 Therefore, we find it important to establish a professional team which will be able to advocate for the real interests or LGBTQAI+ Roma youth on both national and international levels.

-In parallel with the forum of the activists, thematic roundtable discussions have been held and involved a big number of audiences each day in the center of Pécs:
+In parallel with the forum of the activists, thematic roundtable discussions have been held in co-operation with Diverse Youth Network and involved a big number of audiences each day in the center of Pécs:

 May 31.
 13:00 László Farkas, QRTV photo exhibition opening